-Variable rate bank loans incur interest based on interbank market rates plus an agreed margin.
-The maximum amount due per the bank agreements is €62,365,000 (2019: €73,907,000) and are as follows:
+The maximum amount due per the bank agreements is $\in 57,452,000$ (2020: $\in 62,365,000$) and are as follows:

-(a) In September 2015, Balmoral International Land Ltd agreed a Facility Agreement for a renewal and extension with the provider of its general corporate facilities.
-At 31 December 2020 the remaining amounts due under the Facility Agreement were Facility C euro denominated €33,432,000 (2019: €35,589,000) and Facility D sterling denominated £26,011,000 (2019: £26,234,000).
+In September 2015, Balmoral International Land Limited agreed a Facility Agreement for a renewal and extension with the provider of its general corporate facilities.
+At 31 December 2021 the remaining amounts due under the Facility Agreement were Facility C euro denominated €33,381,000 (2020: €33,432,000) and Facility D sterling denominated £20,227,000 (2020: £26,011,000).
 These facilities are guaranteed by certain nominated subsidiaries and are required, under the facilities agreement, to be repaid from any residual monies accruing in associated debt servicing accounts, which are funded according to a waterfall of permitted receipts and payments from the various adhered properties and subsidiaries.
 The facilities are secured over, inter alia, property in the UK and Ireland.
-Based on the projected funds in the debt servicing accounts and expected disposals, the group expects €51,000 and £5,785,000 of the remaining debt to be repaid within one year from the balance sheet.
+Based on the projected funds in the debt servicing accounts and expected disposals, the group expects €937,000 and £863,000 of the remaining debt to be repaid within one year from the balance sheet.
 Based on projected receipts and payments from the adhered properties, expected debt repayments beyond one year are summarised in the repayable other than by instalments table above.

 In January 2020, Everyday Finance DAC ("Everyday") completed the acquisition of the general corporate facilities from AIB which are governed by the Facility Agreement.
-In December 2020, on foot of a letter of demand from Everyday, legal proceedings were issued against Balmoral International Land Ltd and its nominated subsidiaries.
-The proceedings relate to Everyday's claim that an event of default has occurred as a result of Balmoral International Land Ltd allegedly not meeting its full loan repayment obligation by 31 December 2019.
+In December 2020, on foot of a letter of demand from Everyday, legal proceedings were issued against Balmoral International Land Limited and its nominated subsidiaries.
+The proceedings relate to Everyday's claim that an event of default has occurred as a result of Balmoral International Land Limited allegedly not meeting its full loan repayment obligation by 31 December 2019.
 However, the alleged repayment obligation does not exist within the Facility Agreement.
-These proceedings are being fully defended by Balmoral International Land Ltd and Balmoral is confident that the outcome will be confirmation that no such repayment obligation and consequent event of default exist.
+These proceedings are being fully defended by Balmoral International Land Limited and Balmoral is confident that the outcome will be confirmation that no such repayment obligation and consequent event of default exist.